mariaka86/reading-notes-201/class-05.md

 # Reading 5 notes
 What is a real world use case for the alt attribute being used in a website?

-It's used to add to accesisibility with the visually impaired.
+It's used to add to accessibility with the visually impaired.

 How can you improve accessibility of images in an HTML document?